 2. Barcelona City Pass

-Barcelona City Pass includes skip-the-line entrance to Sagrada Familia + Skip-the-line entrance Park Guell + Aerobus roundtrip transfer from and to any Barcelona airport + Hop On Hop Off Bus for 1 or 2 days + 20% discounts on many other museums and attractions.
+Barcelona City Pass includes skip-the-line entrance to Sagrada Familia (with different options, which I’ll talk about below) + Skip-the-line entrance Park Güell + Aerobus round trip transfer from and to any Barcelona airport + Hop On Hop Off Bus tour for 1 or 2 days + 10% discount on many attractions and other museums.

-The cool thing about this pass is that it isn’t limited by time, so you can visit everything at your own pace!
+The cool thing about this Barcelona pass is that it isn’t limited by time, so you can visit all these attractions at your own pace!

-The Basic Package includes skip-the-line to Sagrada Familia, skip-the-line for Park Guell, Hop On Hop Off Bus, Aerobus roundtrip.
+The Basic Package pass includes skip-the-line to Sagrada Familia, skip-the-line for Park Guell, Hop On Hop Off Bus, and also the Aerobus round trip.

 If you have more time to visit some of these discounted attractions, then this package is totally worth it.